NickCrews/pyusps/README.rst

 Errors
 ------

-A ValueError will be raised if there's a general error, e.g., invalid user id, or if a single address request generates an error.
+- ValueError will be raised if you request more than 5 addresses.
-Except for a general error, multiple addresses requests do not raise errors.
-Instead, if one of the addresses generates an error, the ValueError object is returned along with the rest of the results.
+- RuntimeError will be raised when the API returns a response that we can't parse or otherwise doesn't make sense (You shouldn't run into this).
+- A USPSError will be raised if the supplied user_id is invalid.
+  USPSError is a subclass of RuntimeError, and has the additional attributes of ``code`` and  ``description`` for the error.
+- If the USPS can't find an address, then in the response list, instead of a dict you will receive a USPSError.

 Examples
 --------